Share This Article

 June 1, 2026

 ALPHA DRIVE ONE just turned its first comeback into a real Japan breakout story.
-WAKEONE Entertainment said the rookie group's prologue single No School Tomorrow surged across Japanese charts immediately after release, and The Korea Herald reported that title track "OMG!" hit No. 1 on iTunes Japan's Top Songs chart while reaching No. 2 on Oricon's Digital Singles Daily Ranking.
+WAKEONE Entertainment said the rookie group's prologue single No School Tomorrow surged across Japanese charts immediately after release, and as reported by The Korea Herald, title track "OMG!" hit No. 1 on iTunes Japan's Top Songs chart while reaching No. 2 on Oricon's Digital Singles Daily Ranking.
 That is not normal first-comeback noise.
 It is a cross-market signal that this group is already converting fresh-release attention into measurable demand outside Korea.
-Korea Herald also said the music video neared 20 million YouTube views in two days, which is the kind of velocity that changes how fast a rookie stops being treated like a wait-and-see prospect.
+The same Korea Herald report, citing WAKEONE's update, said the music video neared 20 million YouTube views in two days, which is the kind of velocity that changes how fast a rookie stops being treated like a wait-and-see prospect.
 For ALPHA DRIVE ONE, Japan is no longer a future growth pitch.
-It is already part of the proof.
+It is already part of the proof, and it gives WAKEONE a cleaner overseas talking point before the next cycle even starts.

 The charts matter because this was supposed to be a rookie checkpoint, not a Japan flex